knmcfar/wine-quality-study/README.md

 # Lessons Learned

-Through this project, I was able to gain experience with machine learning models and best practices for utilizing a training and test set, as well as how best to report these results in a well- organized presentation.
+Through this project, I was able to gain experience with machine learning models and best practices for utilizing a training and test set, as well as how best to report these results in a well-organized presentation.